All Episodes

 A wild animal being treated as a pet finally acts as a wild animal does and goes wild.

-And it's only after the fact that we learn how bummed out was he about Arod.
+And it's only after the fact that we learn how bummed out was he about A-Rod?

-That's afternoon at 1.30, but who knows what could have depressed the chimp?
+I mean, he never really heard A-Rod in his press conference that's afternoon at 1.30, but who knows what could have depressed the chimp?

 The stimulus bill.